 While not intended as therapeutic support, Personal Recovery Space allows people to safely share their experiences, struggles, goals, and hopes at their own pace and without fear of judgement.
 Many PRS volunteers know first-hand that recovery is possible, and that everyone’s struggles are unique.
 Our support is for the whole person, not just the eating disorder.
 PRS might be right for you if you are:

-Participants can access their personal forum space 24/7, and their posts will receive an encouraging, supportive message from one of their two volunteer mentors within 48 hours.
-PRS has been described as “a diary that talks back to you”.
-The program is provided at no cost and can continue for as many weeks or months as is helpful.
+Participants can access their personal forum space 24/7, and their posts will receive an encouraging, supportive message from one of their two peer mentors within 48 hours.
+PRS has been described as “a journal that writes back to you” and can continue for as many weeks or months as is helpful.
 PRS forums are hosted on our secure Program Hub and participants choose the display name they would like to use in their forum.
 This can be the individual’s first name or another name of their choosing.

-Participants: If you are interested in being matched with a trained volunteer mentor, please sign up here.
-You will be redirected to our Program Hub and invited to create a profile (fields with * are required in order for us to be able to match you in the program).
-First, please watch this short video which tells you everything you need to know about logging in and navigating around the Program Hub.
-Contact us at email@example.com if you have any questions.
+If you are interested in being set up with a PRS forum, sign up below.
+You will be redirected to our Program Hub and invited to create a profile (fields with * are required for us to be able to match you in the program).

-Please note individuals must be medically and psychiatrically stable to participate in PRS.
+Please note individuals must be medically and psychiatrically stable in order to participate in PRS.

 Here's a helpful guide on signing up for the Personal Recovery Space program and what to expect once you've been set up with a forum: